marbl/meryl/documentation/source/reference.rst

    CTC 1
    TCA 1

-Values are treated as unsigned 32-bit integers (the max value is 4,294,967,295).
-Values can be operated on by the usual arithmetic operations.
+While values are typically interpreted as the frequency of the k-mer in some set of sequences, they are simply unsigned 32-bit integers (a maximum value of 4,294,967,295) and cane be used to store any arithmetic data.

-Each k-mer can optionally have a 64-bit ``label`` associated with it.
+The (optional) label of a k-mer can contain up to 64 bits worth of non-arithmetic data.
 The label can, for example, be used to assign a ``type`` or ``class`` to certain k-mers, or to mark k-mers as coming from a specific source, etc.  Labels are operated on by the binary logic operations (AND, OR, XOR, NOT) and can also be shifted to the left or right.

 The primary purpose of meryl is to combine multiple k-mer databases into a single output database by computing new values and labels and filtering k-mers based on their value, label, base composition and presence or absence from specific databases.
 It does this by passing each k-mer through a tree of ``actions``.
-A leaf node of the tree reads k-mers from input databases (or by counting k-mers in input sequence files), filtering k-mers via an action, and emitting k-mers to other nodes.
-Eventually the k-mers pass through a root node and are output to a new database.
-(Any node can create output databases, not just the root node.)
+A leaf node of the tree reads k-mers from input databases (or by counting k-mers in input sequence files), filtering k-mers via an action, and emitting k-mers to other nodes or output databases.

 =========
 Databases